-In addition to the browsable map of real-time data, ADS-B Exchange is also making available historical and real-time data for personal/non-profit use at no cost.
-Of course, if you find this data useful, or just want to see it’s distribution continue, we would appreciate any donations, especially monthly recurring donations to fund the ongoing operation of the site.
-This data would cost a ton of money to buy elsewhere, believe me.
+In addition to the browsable map of real-time data, ADS-B Exchange is also making available historical and real-time data for personal/non-profit use at a very low cost.
+I f you find this data useful, or just want to see it’s distribution continue, we greatly appreciate any donations, especially monthly recurring donations to fund the ongoing operation of the site.
+This data would cost a significant amount of money to buy elsewhere.

 As noted in the legal terms and conditions, commercial use requires written authorization from ADS-B Exchange.
 This is necessary to ensure operating this site remains financially viable so we can continue to provide the service.
 We may ask that certain commercial users contribute financially to the operation of this site if they desire to use the data in revenue-generating products.